diojin/diojin.github.io/README.md

 * doodles-spring
 * doodles-hibernate
 * doodles-scripts
-    There are perl, shell scripts, as well as design pattern writen in UML diagram.
+    There are perl, shell scripts, as well as design pattern written in UML diagram.
 * doodles-gemfire

 ### [doodles-python]